Description

 Focuses on cardio-respiratory fitness, muscular strength and endurance.
 Includes interval training, dynamic stretching, strength trainings, high intensity fitness training, muscle confusion training, endurance training and plyometrics.
 Audit available.

-Promotes fitness, health, and overall wellness through structured group fitness classes.
 Introduces knowledge and skills needed to perform safe and proper group fitness exercises.
-Emphasizes improved cardiorespiratory conditioning, muscle strength and endurance, flexibility, and body composition.
+Promotes improved cardiorespiratory conditioning, muscle strength and endurance, flexibility, and body composition.
 Skills covered may vary by campus, term, and/or instructor.
 Audit available.

 PE 182C.
 Walking for Fitness I. 1 Credit.